rhondle/AquaEdit/README.md

 This program was never released until now, after discovering the code on an old backup disk some 19 years later!

+The editor was developed using Borland Turbo Pascal 6.0 (a gift from a great guy, Kevin Brandon in the early '90s, which got me started with programming).

 ####Requirements